vicariousdrama/coldcard_firmware/README.md

-# Coldcard Wallet
+# Coldcard Wallet with ♥

-Coldcard is a Cheap, Ultra-secure & Opensource Hardware Wallet for Bitcoin.
+Coldcard is an affordable, secure hardware wallet for Bitcoin that can run Opensource code.
 Get yours at [ColdcardWallet.com](http://coldcardwallet.com)

 [Follow @COLDCARDwallet on Twitter](https://twitter.com/coldcardwallet) to keep up